HemisFair '68: Legacy

-After HemisFair, much of the land ownership was transferred to the State of Texas and the U.S. Federal Government.
-Today, the City of San Antonio owns approximately 50 acre of the site, 30 of which the Convention Center occupies.
+After HemisFair, much of the land ownership was transferred to the State of Texas and the U.S. federal government.
+Today, the City of San Antonio owns approximately 50 acre of the site, 30 of which the Henry B. González Convention Center occupies.

 In 1986, many unused remaining structures built for the fair were removed and in celebration of the 20th Anniversary of HemisFair '68, approximately 15 acre of the site were redeveloped with cascading waterfalls, fountains, playgrounds and lush landscaping.
 Many of the improvements were concentrated near the base of the Tower of the Americas.
 At the site's re-dedication in April 1988, the site was re-christened "HemisFair Park".
-This urban park is a lasting legacy of the fair and is a gift from the city to its citizens.

 In 2008 Hyatt Hotels completed construction of the Grand Hyatt San Antonio on the north and eastern sides of the convention center theater originally built for HemisFair '68.
 It features guest rooms on the first 24 floors and condos on the last 10, all rooms on the south side have an unobstructed view of HemisFair Park and the Tower of the Americas.